Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Simulation

 where $q_i$, $r_i$, and $z_i$ are a charge and positions of the $i$-th atom, respectively.
 Net charge on each atom is evaluated as the electron distribution perceived by a HOMO electron: $-0.30$, 0.55, and 0.75 for the oxygen, carbon, and sulfur atoms, respectively.
 The employed potential for $\beta = 0$ is shown in Fig.~\ref{fig:Potential}.
+The position of each nucleus is at the equilibrium position in the neutral OCS and fixed in the simulation because the tunneling ionization and rescattering processes occur within an optical-cycle (\SI{2.7}{\fs}), which is shorter than a vibrational period of a C-S stretching mode (\SI{874}{\cm^{-1}}, \SI{38}{\fs}).
 The carbon atom is at the origin, the oxygen atom is at $z < 0$, and the sulfur atom is at $z > 0$.

-The initial position at the ionizing time $t_i$ along the $z$-axis is determined as the tunnel exit point given by solving the equation $zF(t_i, \Delta\phi) + V(r = 0, z) = -I_p$.
+The initial position of the electron at the ionizing time $t_i$ along the $z$-axis is determined as the tunnel exit point given by solving the equation $zF(t_i, \Delta\phi) + V(\beta, r = 0, z) = -I_p$.
 The distribution of the initial transverse velocity~\cite{Pham.PRA.2014} is given as